 The Tao Te Ching is a terse puzzle that illuminates desire, society, success, failure, death, and nature.
 According to legend, it was written in 600 BC by the sage Lao Tzu.
 Its simple words initially sound nonsensical, but they provide a framework to manage the uncertainties of the universe while living a happy and successful life.

 I decided to read five separate translations for each chapter, then combine them in a modern, plain-English summary with my own notes and asides.
-I jokingly refer to this amalgamate as the “Mark Miller version”.
+I half-jokingly refer to it as the “Mark Thomas Miller version”.
 I used the following translations:

 - Ursula K. Le Guin’s New English Version.
 This is an easy read in the beginning, but can become abstract as you continue reading.
 Certain chapters are exceptionally beautiful, while others are so dense that it becomes hard to find takeaways without returning to other sources.
 I encountered a few phrases that might have been translated incorrectly.1

 - J. Garon’s casual translation is extremely easy to read, but some of the language and chapters might be oversimplified.
 Several chapters are so simple, in fact, that you might just “agree” and continue onward, not taking time to reflect on their applicable meaning.
 It only covers the first 20 chapters, but it helped break the ice.

 - Stephen Mitchell’s modern English version (also located here) becomes exceptional over time, even cascading into the territory of plain English.
 Sometimes, he takes liberties by glossing over or omitting important concepts (which makes it a great pairing for Gia-Fu Feng’s and Jane English’s translation), but it is still an enjoyable and profound read.